About the project

 We simplify the law down to Elements which everyone can understand and remember:

-These elements contain their own information and issues.
+These elements contain their own information and points to note, which we teach during our workshops.

-This is what we teach: how to apply the elements to every situation.
+In summary, this is what we teach: how to apply the elements of consent to every situation.

 We can adapt our workshops by:

-Providing consent tools that work best within your community.
+• Providing consent tools that work best within your community based on feedback and research.

-We provide materials such as posters and flyers to draw attention to consent in high-risk areas.
+We provide materials such as posters and flyers to draw attention to consent where it is needed.

-Our materials are designed to be offensive and eye-catching to draw attention.
-Even if they only read one line, we have people thinking about consent generally.
+Our materials are designed to stand out and be eye-catching to draw attention.
+Even if people only read one line, we have people thinking about consent generally.

 Every venue should have a procedure to report incidents of sexual offences.
-Procedures depend on the nature of the venue so we can adapt to the situation.
+We can assist in the creation and review of these procedures.

 These can include:

-We can provide training to staff or volunteers including a workshop on what consent is, how to explain consent to others and what to do if they see issues.
+We can provide training to staff or volunteers including a workshop on what consent is, how to explain consent to others and what to do if they encounter victims of sexual violence.

 Training will include the established Reporting Procedures which all staff need to know.